Le Mariage de mademoiselle Beulemans: Settings in English

 In 1910, Fonson and Wicheler's play was for the first time translated into American English as Suzanne by Charles Haddon Chambers, without any particular adaptation to any singular place and cultural background.
-It was mounted at the Lyceum in New York by Charles Frohman, with Billie Burke performing the role of Suzanne Beulemans, and received its premiere on the 26th of December of the same year.
+It was mounted at the Lyceum in New York by Charles Frohman, with Billie Burke performing the role of Suzanne Beulemans, and received its premiere on 26 December of the same year.
 The play lasted sixty-four performances.

 In 1912, Sydney Blow and Douglas Hoare wrote a new English translation and stage adaptation of the Belgian comedy set in the Welsh town of Carmarthen as Little Miss Llewelyn.
 The play, which starred Hilda Trevelyan in the title role, was produced at the Vaudeville Theatre in London's West End by Norman McKinnel and ran from August 31, 1912, to February 20, 1913, for a total of one hundred and eighty-six performances and achieved popular success.

 In 1996, American playwright and translator David Willinger revisited the play, within its original time period, and set the plot in Brooklyn's Yiddish-speaking community.
 He published this new American English adaptation under the title of Miss Bullberg's Marriage.
 The play is still to be staged.

 Settings in other languages

 Besides inspiring two English adaptations in the authors' lifetime, the play has also been adapted, altered or translated and performed across different countries, and born several editions.

 It was almost immediately translated by Hungarian writer Heltai Jenő and published at Budapest in 1910 as Beulemans Kisasszony házassága.
-It premiered on the 5th of October of the same year at the Vígszínház, Budapest's grand comedy theatre.
+It premiered on 5 October of the same year at the Vígszínház, Budapest's grand comedy theatre.

 The play was presented and first staged with Galli theatre company in an Italian translation in Rome at the Teatro Valle on January 11, 1911, under the title Il matrimonio della signorina Beulemans.

 A Czech version by Luděk Frič was mounted at Prague's National Theatre, the Národní divadlo, and premiered on September 15, 1911, as Vdavky slečny Beulemansovy.

 A translated version of the play entitled Susanne verlobt sich, by German writer Theodor Ferdinand Bock, was produced at Berlin in 1911.

 In 1912, Auguste Carton translated the play into Walloon under the name of L'mariatche delle fie Beulemance, or El mariâdje dèl fîye Beulemans, and his version of the play was staged the same year at Charleroi's Théâtre des Variétés, which he directed for several years.

 The play was adapted to the Danish stage by Danish writer Johannes Anker Larsen in collaboration with Danish screenwriter Paul Sarauw for the Folketeatret of Copenhagen as Anne-Maries giftermaal, or Annemaries giftermaal, and premiered on November 3, 1912.

 A Brazilian Portuguese version entitled O casamento da senhorita Beulemans was published at Rio de Janeiro following its premiere at the Cinema Rio in August 1913, as translated by Brazilian writer Renato de Castro.